Exact Byte-Level Probabilities from Tokenized Language Models for FIM-Tasks and Model Ensembles: Introduction

 \section{Introduction}

 Transformers form the backbone of all widely-used state-of-the-art language models (LMs) such as GPTs \citep{brown2020language}, Llama \citep{touvron2023llama}, ans Mistral \citep{jiang2023mistral7b}.
-A common pre-processing step in these models is tokenization, a method that shortens the input sequence by mapping multiple bytes, i.e. characters into discrete tokens, i.e. words or subwords, from a fixed vocabulary \footnote{We use the terms “characters” and “bytes” interchangeably to refer the basic elements that builds up the tokenization vocabulary.
+A common pre-processing step in these models is tokenization, a method that shortens the input sequence by mapping multiple bytes, i.e. characters into discrete tokens, i.e. words or subwords, from a fixed vocabulary \footnote{In the context of this study, we use the terms “character” and “byte” interchangeably to refer to an element from a subset of the tokenization vocabulary.
 This subset is somewhat flexible.
 Precision is only important in the experiment section where we define the subset to be all utf-8 bytes.}.
 Efforts to bypass tokenization have shown limited empirical success \citep{yu2024megabyte,limisiewicz2024myte}, suggesting tokenization is critical to the performance of large language models (LLMs).
 It has been speculated that the reason for the performance gap between tokenized and byte-level models is due to the reduction of input tokens, allowing models to handle longer contexts at less compute \citep{zouhar2023tokenization,goldman2024unpacking}.
 Recent work by \cite{rajaraman2024toward} provides an additional explanation: Even for unlimited data and compute \footnote{And assuming the data source can be approximated as a $k^{th}$ order Markov chain.}, tokenized models can achieve better cross-entropy loss than untokenized ones, resulting in superior performance.